AndBible/docs-wiki/FAQ.md

   * when viewing Strong's select MENU/Contents and then enter the desired no e.g. 02227 - remember the initial zero.
   * swipe left/right when viewing a Strong's page to go to next/prev ref Release 0.4.0 will allow a list of all occurrences of a Strong's number to be displayed.

-## Does And Bible Work on BlackBerry 10 OS ##

-And Bible has been successfully installed by a user on BlackBerry 10 OS without any known issues.
-Here are the user's comments:

-I've just installed And Bible App for BlackBerry 10 OS on my BlackBerry Z10 using Sideload Google Play Client Snap for Andriod Apps.
-This link provides the instruction for installing Snap should any you encounter anyone who needs help in having And Bible for BlackBerry 10 OS. http://blackberryempire.com/how-to-sideload-google-play-snap-android-apps-blackberry-10/

 ## Can I generate my own indexes and manually copy them to my Android mobile ##